 - 9.65.
 Oliver Cromwell, born on the 25th April 1599 was Lord Protector of the British Isles from the 16th of December 1653 until his death on the 3rd September 1658.
 Cromwell was famed for his role in the English Civil Wars, wars between King Charles I and Parliament emanating from distrust and of religious disputes.
 Cromwell spearheaded Parliament's New Model Army, a revolutionary "paid" army which eventually defeated the King in both the Civil War and the Second Civil War.
 After the King's defeat in the Second Civil War, Charles I was sentenced to death for Treason, condemned by Cromwell and 58 other signatories of the King's execution order.77 After the death of Charles I, his son, Charles II, fled into exile fearing the same fate as his father, leaving a void for the immensely popular Cromwell to fill.
 Officially given his title in 1653, Oliver Cromwell became Lord Protector of the British Isles which effectively gave him the power of a monarch.
 With this power, Oliver Cromwell played an important indirect role in developing the Transatlantic slave trade. - 9.66.
 A major factor of British expansion into the Transatlantic slave trade was Cromwell's Western Design.
-The Western Design was a plan to enlarge English holdings in the Caribbean by taking islands from Spain, one after another.78 It was hoped that by achieving this, Britain could dislodge Spanish influence in the area and gain access to the Transatlantic slave trade.
-Britain's lack of influence in the Caribbean in the early-seventeenth century meant that 'most white landowners in Barbados and neighbouring islands were unable to purchase African slaves because they were English colonists.'79 Thus, it was hoped that the Western Design could dislodge Spanish influence in the area and enable White landowners in the Caribbean in fluence in the area and enable White landowners in the Caribbean influence in the area and enable White landowners in the Caribbean influence in the area and enable White landowners in the Caribbean influence in the area and enable White landowners in the Caribbean influence in the area and enable White landowners in the Caribbean access to African slaves. - 9.67.
+The Western Design was a plan to enlarge English holdings in the Caribbean by taking islands from Spain, one after another.
+Real transatlantic slave trade.
+Britain's lack of influence in the area and gain access to the Transatlantic slave trade.
+Britain's lack of influence in the Caribbean in the early-seventeenth century meant that 'most white landowners in Barbados and neighbouring islands were unable to purchase African slaves because they were English colonists.
+Thus, it was hoped that the Western Design could dislodge Spanish influence in the area and enable White landowners in the Caribbean access to African slaves. - 9.67.
 However, 'Efforts to capture Hispaniola were repelled and the only success [of the Western Design] came when an expedition under the command of Admiral Sir William Penn and General Robert Venables was able to wrest Jamaica from the Spanish in 1655.'80 The Western Design was consequently perceived to be a failure at the time. - 9.68.
-However, although the capture of Jamaica may have seemed somewhat inconsequential at the time, the seizure of Jamaica from the Spanish, was the first deployment of the English state in the interests of transoceanic, as opposed to Irish colonization.81 And 'by the mid-1700s the Jamaican trade was the largest within the British Empire,'82 showing that Cromwell achieved in his goal of enabling transatlantic colonization.
+However, although the capture of Jamaica may have seemed somewhat inconsequential at the time, the seizure of Jamaica from the Spanish, was the first deployment of the English state in the interests of transoceanic, as opposed to Irish colonization.
+And 'by the mid-1700s the Jamaican trade was the largest within the British Empire,'82 showing that Cromwell achieved in his goal of enabling transatlantic colonization.
 Illustrating Cromwell's role in the development of the Transatlantic slave trade. - 9.69.
 In addition to the Western Design, Cromwell also has other indirect links to the Transatlantic slave trade with the East India Company (EIC), which by the 1650s was